-Another method of crop rotation is to rotate companion plant together (plants that naturally grow well together).
-This system will work with nature and may extend you rotation periods.
+Another method of crop rotation is to rotate the companion plants together (plants that naturally grow well together).
+This system will work with nature and may extend your rotation periods.

 If for some reason a crop fails, it is best to rotate the following year.
 But it is best not to wait for this to happen for the rotation to begin.
 For best practice, rotate every year.

 As most crops grow in the spring and summer months, it is best to rotate your crops after the harvesting season.
 If you are planting winter vegetables, you can begin the rotation cycle at the end of summer in the fall.
 Otherwise, you can do it in early spring.

 If you are planting winter lettuce or cabbage, make sure you rotate it to a different part of the garden than the spot where summer lettuce or cabbage were growing (never plant them in the same spot twice in a row).